-Saving you time is a big priority so there are things like the Multi-Select tool to help you add information to lots of pictures at once and a single-panel design makes it easy to navigate.
+Saving you time is a big priority, so there are things like the Multi-Select tool to help you add information to lots of pictures at once, and a single-panel design makes it easy to navigate.
 They’ll also suggest keywords when you’re submitting your work to help you show up in searches better.

 I love that there are regular tips and advice as part of the global community of contributors, particularly the contributor blog for inspiration.
 ‘The Shot List’ tells you what has been most requested so you can plan your submissions accordingly.
-This is a monthly list so it’s easy to keep on top of the trends.
+This is a monthly list, so it’s easy to keep on top of the trends.

 I mean, do you even need any more encouragement?!
 It’s basically a flexible and easy way to make money from something you love doing anyway.

-As travellers, we’re constantly taking photos to remember some of the incredible places we’ve been and some of the wondrous things we’ve seen.
+As travelers, we’re constantly taking photos to remember some of the incredible places we’ve been and some of the wondrous things we’ve seen.
 Not to mention the hilarious and photogenic (maybe!) people we’ve met along the way.

 So how about using these photos to make a bit of money, as well as to make your Instagram followers jealous?
-It definitely can’t hurt and you’ll be surprised by what might come of it.
+It definitely can’t hurt, and you’ll be surprised by what might come of it.

 We’ve spoken a lot about travel photos, which are obviously very popular, but it’s also a perfect side-hustle because it will allow you to branch out and try something new.
 Again, it’s a risk-free way to get your work out there and to experiment with your creativity.

 If you’re not ready to become a full-time photographer yet, becoming a Shutterstock contributor is the ideal way to dip a toe in and see how it goes.